Karl & Co: Season 2 (1999–2000)

+Season 3 (2000–01)

 Tusenårsfesten

 Tusenårsfesten was a direct-to-video special released in 1999, featuring characters of both Karl&Co and its predecessor, Mot i Brøstet.
 Originally 56 minutes, it was edited down to a double episode (running 47 minutes in total) for television and DVD.
 These cuts have made VHS copies and rips attractive as it is the only unedited version available.

 The episodes see Karl and the other tenants planning a big party to celebrate the end of the millennia, when circumstances cause a reunion between Karl and Nils, triggering a big party with all their old friends invited.

-DVD releases

-Karl & Co was released as a "Complete Series"-set on October 24, 2007.